getindata/terraform-null-atlantis-repo-config/README.md

 ---

-This module generates a server side repo config that cab be passed to Atlantis server.
+This module generates a server side repo config that can be passed to Atlantis server.
 It also contains a set of opinionated custom workflows that are ready for usage.

 ## USAGE